 The Festival Culture Research and Education Network will publish the Journal of Festival Culture Inquiry and Analysis.
 This open-access peer-reviewed journal focus on strong and serious submissions that foregrounds inquiry on festival culture that would not necessarily fall under festival culture because of its inter-, multi-, trans- or cross-disciplinary dimension.

-This peer-reviewed journal intends to critically explore festival culture but through a comparative and inter-, multi, trans- and cross-disciplinary lens bringing together discourses pertinent to the study from across the arts, humanities and social science fields.
-In doing so, we seek connections and perspectives for discussion, interrogation and analysis.
-As we explore, expand and articulate current approaches within the field we value topics and themes that may not normally find its way in discourses within the field.
+This peer-reviewed journal intends to critically explore festival culture but through a comparative and inter-, multi, trans- and cross-disciplinary lens bringing together discourses pertinent to the study from across the arts, humanities, and social science fields.
+In doing so, we seek connections and perspectives for discussion, interrogation, and analysis.
+As we explore, expand, and articulate current approaches within the field we value topics and themes that may not normally find their way into discourses within the field.

-FCRE Network's vision translated in the Journal of Festival Culture Inquiry and Analysis
+FCRE Network's vision was translated into the Journal of Festival Culture Inquiry and Analysis

 The journal echos FCRE's network vision: